brunopadz/mammoth/README.md

 --log-format <plain|json>
 ```

-Clients can now connect to the pg-jump host.
-Specify the database as a complete
-host, e.g., if pg-jump is running on port `5000` (`bind: :5000` in the
-`config.yaml` file) and you have another database running on port `5432`:
+### Managing blocked users

+If you wish to block users instead of managing it directly in the database, you can add
+items to a Redis set named `users`.

+An API is being developed to help manage it easily.

+For more info about using Redis set, check their [docs](https://redis.io/docs/data-types/sets/).

+## Using mammoth

+Using mammoth is quite simple.
+If you're running the server on port `5000`, you can
+set mammoth server as the database server host and specify the destination database as the
+database name.
+For example:

 ```
-psql -h localhost -U postgres -p 5000 localhost:5432/db-name
+psql -h mammoth.fqdn.tld -U postgres -p 5000 my_db_server.fqdn.tld/db_name
 ```